 Not even experts agree about the ‘right’ withdrawal rate, long-term-care insurance, and annuities.

-But for every matter of “settled business,” there’s another aspect of retirement planning that’s the subject of hot debate, even among the experts.
+Retirement planning is complicated.
+A shrinking share of retirees will be able to rely on pensions, so more and more people have to find retirement income elsewhere and navigate issues like managing taxes while withdrawing from different kinds of accounts, when to take required minimum distributions, and determining the appropriate asset allocation for their retirement portfolios.
+Many aspects of retirement planning are the subject of hot debate, even among the experts.
 Here are three tricky decisions that confront people planning retirement today, as well as how to get your arms around what to do.

 Long-term care is a topic that’s uncomfortable from every angle.
 The prospect of needing such care is unappealing, of course, in that it implies a loss of independence.
 And paying for long-term care can be financially devastating.
-In its 2020 Cost of Care survey, Genworth pegged a year’s worth of care in a long-term-care setting at more than $100,000--a 3.6% increase from the previous year.
+In its 2021 Cost of Care Survey, Genworth pegged a year’s worth of care in a long-term-care setting at more than $108,000—a 2.4% increase from the previous year.
 Most such care isn’t covered by Medicare, except for “rehab” following a qualifying hospital stay.

 What’s up for debate is whether and how to protect yourself against those costs if they should arise.
-For one thing, the likelihood of needing long-term care is basically a coin flip: About half of people turning 65 will need some type of paid long-term care in their lifetimes; the other half won’t.
-Of course, if I told you the odds were 50/50 that you’d total your care during retirement, there’s almost no chance you’d decide to go without insurance.
-And 20 years ago, the standard prescription for covering long-term-care costs for middle- and upper-middle-income adults was to purchase long-term-care insurance.
+For one thing, the likelihood of needing long-term care is basically a coin flip: According to a 2019 study, about half of people turning 65 will need some type of paid long-term care in their lifetimes; the other half won’t.
+Of course, if I told you the odds were 50/50 that you’d total your car during retirement, there’s almost no chance you’d decide to go without insurance.
+And 20 years ago, the standard prescription for covering long-term-care costs for middle-income and upper-middle-income adults was to purchase long-term-care insurance.
 (Wealthier people could afford to self-fund long-term-care expenses if they arose, and lower-income adults would have to rely on long-term-care coverage via Medicaid.)

 Academic researchers have long championed the idea of purchasing simple income annuities for retirement, arguing that doing so provides longevity risk protection and a higher payout than would be available from fixed-rate investment products like bond funds.
-Annuities have been getting even more attention recently as a component of retiree tool kits, as rock-bottom yields have burnished the value of the risk pooling that boosts the payouts from annuities relative to pure investment products.
-(That risk pooling simply means that some annuity buyers will die early, increasing the lifetime income for the annuitants who live longer.)
+Annuities have been getting even more attention recently as a component of retiree tool kits, as payouts tend to get better during a period of rising interest rates.

-The disconnect is that the annuity products that retirement researchers generally like best--the plain-vanilla immediate and deferred income annuities that David Blanchett discusses here--have struggled in the sales department.
 Research has demonstrated that the peace of mind that accompanies the purchase of a basic annuity is greater than would be associated with holding the same amount in investment assets.
-But fixed immediate annuity sales have remained sluggish.
+Yet the annuity products that retirement researchers generally like best—the plain-vanilla immediate and deferred-income annuities—have struggled in the sales department, at least until very recently.
 That likely owes to a combination of factors: Investors may be reticent to part with the capital to purchase such an annuity, and advisors may not have a strong motive to recommend such products.

 What to Do: While there’s no consensus on whether annuities are a must-have in retirement or which types of annuities to buy, there’s little doubt that the lifetime income they offer is in short supply.
 That’s especially true given that only about a fourth of baby boomers retiring today have pensions, and that number trends down for the generations behind them.